radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 ## AWS.RDS/CustomDBEngineVersionProperties
 ### Properties
 * **DatabaseInstallationFilesS3BucketName**: string: The name of an Amazon S3 bucket that contains database installation files for your CEV.
-For example, a valid bucket name is `my-custom-installation-files`.
+For example, a valid bucket name is ``my-custom-installation-files``.
 * **DatabaseInstallationFilesS3Prefix**: string: The Amazon S3 directory that contains the database installation files for your CEV.
-For example, a valid bucket name is `123456789012/cev1`.
+For example, a valid bucket name is ``123456789012/cev1``.
 If this setting isn't specified, no prefix is assumed.
-* **DBEngineVersionArn**: string (ReadOnly): The ARN of the custom engine version.
+* **DBEngineVersionArn**: string (ReadOnly)
 * **Description**: string: An optional description of your CEV.
 * **Engine**: string (Required, Identifier): The database engine to use for your custom engine version (CEV).
-The only supported value is `custom-oracle-ee`.
+ Valid values:
+  +   ``custom-oracle-ee``
+  +   ``custom-oracle-ee-cdb``
 * **EngineVersion**: string (Required, Identifier): The name of your CEV.
-The name format is 19.customized_string .
-For example, a valid name is 19.my_cev1.
+The name format is ``major version.customized_string``.
+For example, a valid CEV name is ``19.my_cev1``.
 This setting is required for RDS Custom for Oracle, but optional for Amazon RDS.
-The combination of Engine and EngineVersion is unique per customer per Region.
+The combination of ``Engine`` and ``EngineVersion`` is unique per customer per Region.
+  *Constraints:* Minimum length is 1.
+Maximum length is 60.
+  *Pattern:* ``^[a-z0-9_.-]{1,60$``}
-* **ImageId**: string: The identifier of Amazon Machine Image (AMI) used for CEV.
+* **ImageId**: string: A value that indicates the ID of the AMI.
 * **KMSKeyId**: string: The AWS KMS key identifier for an encrypted CEV.
-A symmetric KMS key is required for RDS Custom, but optional for Amazon RDS.
+A symmetric encryption KMS key is required for RDS Custom, but optional for Amazon RDS.
+ If you have an existing symmetric encryption KMS key in your account, you can use it with RDS Custom.
+No further action is necessary.
+If you don't already have a symmetric encryption KMS key in your account, follow the instructions in [Creating a symmetric encryption KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *Key Management Service Developer Guide*.
+ You can choose the same symmetric encryption key when you create a CEV and a DB instance, or choose different keys.
 * **Manifest**: string (WriteOnly): The CEV manifest, which is a JSON document that describes the installation .zip files stored in Amazon S3.
 Specify the name/value pairs in a file or a quoted string.
 RDS Custom applies the patches in the order in which they are listed.
-* **SourceCustomDbEngineVersionIdentifier**: string (WriteOnly): The identifier of the source custom engine version.
-* **Status**: string: The availability status to be assigned to the CEV.
-* **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.
-* **UseAwsProvidedLatestImage**: bool (WriteOnly): A value that indicates whether AWS provided latest image is applied automatically to the Custom Engine Version.
-By default, AWS provided latest image is applied automatically.
-This value is only applied on create.
+ The following JSON fields are valid:
+  + MediaImportTemplateVersion Version of the CEV manifest.
+The date is in the format YYYY-MM-DD. + databaseInstallationFileNames Ordered list of installation files for the CEV. + opatchFileNames Ordered list of OPatch installers used for the Oracle DB engine. + psuRuPatchFileNames The PSU and RU patches for this CEV. + OtherPatchFileNames The patches that are not in the list of PSU and RU patches.
+Amazon RDS applies these patches after applying the PSU and RU patches.
+ For more information, see [Creating the CEV manifest](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/custom-cev.html#custom-cev.preparing.manifest) in the *Amazon RDS User Guide*.
+* **SourceCustomDbEngineVersionIdentifier**: string (WriteOnly): The ARN of a CEV to use as a source for creating a new CEV.
+You can specify a different Amazon Machine Imagine (AMI) by using either ``Source`` or ``UseAwsProvidedLatestImage``.
+You can't specify a different JSON manifest when you specify ``SourceCustomDbEngineVersionIdentifier``.
+* **Status**: string: A value that indicates the status of a custom engine version (CEV).
+* **Tags**: [Tag](#tag)[]: A list of tags.
+For more information, see [Tagging Amazon RDS Resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html) in the *Amazon RDS User Guide.*
+* **UseAwsProvidedLatestImage**: bool (WriteOnly): Specifies whether to use the latest service-provided Amazon Machine Image (AMI) for the CEV.
+If you specify ``UseAwsProvidedLatestImage``, you can't also specify ``ImageId``.

 ## AWS.RDS/DBClusterParameterGroupProperties
 ### Properties